prothehero/website-3/README.md

 This site is built with [Hugo].
 It's entirely static, no server-side code/scripting.

-To see your changes, [install Hugo Extended], then run it with:
+To see your changes, [install Hugo Extended] and then run it with:

 ```sh
 hugo server -F